a story of the future

 “Hello Councillor.”
-Nancy took the property tax bill from Charlie’s outstretched hand, and she shook the rain off it before swivelling her chair to face a computer.
+Nancy took the property tax bill from Charlie’s outstretched hand, and she shook the rain off it before turning to face a computer.
 “You’re sounding old today.”

 Charlie’s shoulders rose and fell with a chuckle.
 “Speaking of old, I forgot your veggie basket in the truck.”
 He winked at Nancy, “got something special for you too this week. brb.”

 Charlie dove back into the rain.
 Through the office window and water, Nancy watched him jog to the back of his truck, reach over the tailgate, and lift a basket from under a tarp.
-He cradled the bundle as he hurried back.
+He cradled the bundle and hurried back.

 He hefted the dripping basket onto the counter and rifled through it.
 Soil broke off and fell from dirty bunches of lettuce, herbs, a bag of peas, onto the counter and down to the floor.

 “Ah, here we go; close your eyes, Nance.”